AndreTeixeira1998/overleafwiki/Dependencies.md

 $ sudo apt-get install redis-server
 ```

+We recommend you have the append only option enabled so redis persists to disk.
+If you do not have this enabled a restart may mean you loose some document updates.

+    appendonly yes

 ### MongoDB

 The latest version of MongoDB can be installed from the MongoDB repository (http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/):